My People (The Presets song): Legacy

 Despite its eventual success, the group initially had doubts if radio would play it due to the track's heaviness.
 Kim Moyes told Rolling Stone Australia: "I remember when we played it to our record company and they were like 'we love it but how the heck are we going to get this on the radio?'
 There were even doubts about how much Triple J would get behind it, let alone any commercial stations."

 will.i.am from American hip hop group The Black Eyed Peas, in an interview with Billboard magazine about their album The E.N.D, remarked that "the album had been inspired by a trip to Australia, specifically the sound of The Presets' 'My People'. [...]
 The energy on the Presets' small little stage was crazy energy.
 That song 'My People' [he sings the chorus] - that [...] is wild.
 That's the reason why this record sounds the way it does - my three months in Australia."

 In 2015, the song was listed at number 2 in In the Mix's '100 Greatest Australian Dance Tracks of All Time' with Nick Jarvis saying "The Presets took Australian indie-dance from the distant corners of the internet and street press magazines, and blasted it onto prime time radio and television, and from the main stages at mainstream festivals.
 And this was the song that did it."

+In 2025, the song placed 55 on the Triple J Hottest 100 of Australian Songs.